 President's Task Force on Equity and Inclusion

-See the task force members or contact the task force.
+See the task force members.

 Marquette University seeks to create a genuinely inclusive, anti-discriminatory campus climate by strengthening campus efforts at equity, diversity and inclusion.
 The President’s Task Force on Equity and Inclusion will put forward a set of recommendations that will result in positive and enduring changes that are inclusive of Marquette’s students, faculty, staff leadership and community.

 Marquette University is engaged in a series of projects intended to create a transformational pathway toward a more inclusive campus.
 The President’s Task Force on Equity and Inclusion is intended as a full complement to Marquette’s established diversity initiatives including the development of a campus plan for diversity, equity, and inclusion and for the MU Campus Climate Study Project, both expected to be completed during the 2015 calendar year.
 The task force will be informed and guided by the work of the Diversity Advisory Committee and University Academic Senate Committee on Diversity and Equity.